 Dr. Young has been very active in her community.
 She is a double past-President of the Kiwanis Club of Glenwood, and is currently a board member for the Glenwood Area Dollars for Scholars.
 With the help of Kiwanians, Dr. Young has provided free vision screenings to more than 2500 preschool and kindergarten children.
 Dr. Young has also been instrumental in upgrades for the Glenbrook neighborhood Kiwanis Hiley Park in the last 30 years.
 She also organized the Kiwanis Annual Golf Tournament, their major fundraiser, for many years.
 The Dollars for Scholars organization gave out one scholarship its' first year in 1999 for $100.
 Since then over $250,000 of scholarships have been awarded Their endowment monies are approaching $600,000.

 Dr. Young's latest community improvement project has been in promoting the conversion of 2 unusable city tennis courts into 6 pickleball courts.
 Dr. Young has always promoted exercise for all to maintain good health.
 Pickleball is a fun sport and can be played by all ages.
 Her father was instrumental in building our local golf course in the early 1960s.
 She desires to leave a similar legacy for the community as these courts should last for over 60 years also.
 Construction of the pickleball courts was completed in November of 2020.
 A club was established in March of 2021 with 28 members.
 As of late 2021, 150 members have joined.

-Dr. Young has two grown daughters, Jessica Ellis and Whitney Karnish, who are co-owners of the successful Green Spot, a natural pet product store in Omaha.
-Her husband, Howard Karnish, operates two businesses, Howard's Electronics and Howard's Highspeed.
+Dr. Young has two grown daughters, Jessica Ellis and Whitney Kamish, who are co-owners of the successful Green Spot, a natural pet product store in Omaha.
+Her husband, Howard Kamish, operates two businesses, Howard's Electronics and Howard's Highspeed.